aadamsx/fine-router/README.md

 ## IE9 Support

-FlowRouter has IE9 support.
+FineRouter has IE9 support.
 But it does not ship the **HTML5 history polyfill** out of the box.
 That's because most apps do not require it.

 If you need to support IE9, add the **HTML5 history polyfill** with the following package.